 District Attorney Paul L. Howard Jr.

-Currently serving his fifth term as Fulton County District Attorney, Paul L. Howard, Jr. is a visionary and trailblazer whose innovative ideas have left an indelible mark on the local justice system and the community at large.
+Currently serving his sixth term as Fulton County District Attorney, Paul L. Howard, Jr. is a visionary and trailblazer whose innovative ideas have left an indelible mark on the local justice system and the community at large.

 Mr. Howard first assumed the Office of Fulton County District Attorney in January 1997---becoming the first African-American to be elected District Attorney in the State of Georgia.
 He succeeded Lewis Slaton, who held this position for 31 years.
 Prior to being elected District Attorney, Mr. Howard had served as Fulton County’s Solicitor General for four years.